JBonser/moodster-app/README.md

 ```

 For the app to connect to the local API correctly, follow the installation steps for https://github.com/JBonser/moodster-api.
-If you are running the app on a phyiscal device, the device will need to be on the same network as the host machine and you will need to follow these steps:
+If you are running the app on a physical device, the device will need to be on the same network as the host machine and you will need to follow these steps:

 ### Android